Tuesday, December 23, 2025

 Me: Well, I've seen the name here and there.

 So I did Google and read up about IBBY.
 I've learnt that it stands for the International Board of Books for Young People.
-Apparently it is a very coveted honour to have one's book selected in the list in the categories of Writer, Translator and Illustrator, not to mention the only one to be selected in a particular category.
+Apparently it is a very coveted honour to have one's book selected in the categories of Writer, Translator and Illustrator, not to mention the only one to be selected in a particular category.

-This book MOMMIES has won several awards:
+This book MOMMIES has won several awards and honours:

 FICCI Award for best picture book 2024